dmertl/DrinkDifferent/README.md

 TODO
 ----

+- Update scraper to use DB
-- Move everything to a database (sqlite)
+- Update web to use DB
 - Menu index page
 - Update menu view page to handle new menu format
 - Cleanup stout